heistermann/radolan2hdf5/README.md

 # Directory where to store the hdf5 files
 hdf5dir = e:/temp/ry/hdf5

-# Desired name pattern for hdf5 files
+# Desired name pattern for hdf5 files (do not change)
 hdf5name = ry_%%04d%%02d%%02d.hdf5

 # Kind of a log file for missing time steps